 Koopmanskloof became Fairtrade

-certified in 2007 and Fair for Life Certified in 2016, using it as a vehicle to improve the lives of our community.
+certified in 2007, using it as a vehicle to improve the lives of our community.
 Our holistic approach is based on three pillars which are monitored by annual audits by Fairtrade and Fair for life, namely social, economic and environmental development.

 ● Social development